Christian-Schou/CityInfo.API/Readme.md

 The solution let's you create a project that can handle api requests about cities and points of interest for the specific cities.
 See the API documentation for information, on how to use the API.

+## Usage example

+1. Clone the project

+2. Rebuild the solution

+3. Hit F5 to run the project - you will get an 404 Error at first.
+This is because the app makes use of UseStatusCodePages(); and their haven't been added a startup page or default text.

+4. Go to http://localhost:port/swagger (change localhost and port with your projects URL)

+5. Test and explore the application.
+You can test the API through swagger.
+The database will be seeded on startup, so you have something to play around with.

 ### Migrate Database in your own project

 In the console type the following.
 Remember to change <NameOfMigration> to your own description.